AgapeKagemine/rust-learning-enrichment/task4/readme.md

 # Dev Restaurant - Task 4

 ## What is this?
-Simple console program that takes an argument and do stuff based from the
+Simple console program that takes an argument and do stuff based from the arguments

 ## In Progress
 Fixing stuff and input validation